IVRPowers/blog/content/post/trends/updating-inbound-phone-channel.md

 ![Man holding a phone](/postimages/posts/trends/ivrpowers-posts-01.076.jpeg)

-Most Call Centersare only managing standard inbound phone calls with the addition of "Click-to-call" or "Call-me-back" buttons.
+Most Call Centers are only managing standard inbound phone calls with the addition of "Click-to-call" or "Call-me-back" buttons.
 It's a very interesting "work around" option but it's not enough.
 More and more users don't like to make a phone call when they are browsing the net.

 Users just want to keep on the same channel for many reasons: